ykshev/pushflow-documentation/docs/en/cookbook.md

 title: Useful tips and scripts
 ---

-## Request a furlough subscription before we go to an offshore operation from boarding
+## Requested push subscription before moving to an offer with prelanding
 ***Scenario:***
-The user has reached the end of your listing, clicks on the final button to go to the Offer and he will be prompted to subscribe.
-Regardless of which option he chooses, he will redirect to your account.
+The user has reached the end of your landing page, clicks on the final button to go to the offer, and a push subscription request window appears.
+Regardless of which option they choose, they are redirected to your offer.

-***Release:***
+***Implementation:***
-Create a Feed in Pushflow and in the section "Setting up redirections" in each field specify a link to your offline, for example, if your Binom tracker will have a view link in each field: ``http://trackdomain.com/click.php?lp=1``.
-We will save and integrate the generated script according to the instructions.
+Create a Feed in Pushflow and in the "redirect settings" section, specify a link to your offer in each field. for example, if your tracker is Binom, then each field will contain a link like ` " `http://trackdomain.com/click.php?lp=1``.
+Save and integrate the generated script [according to the standard instructions](feed_collect.md).

 In ```<head></head>``` we add the following script:
 ```